 Gather around the fireplace you weary travellers, take a sip of your glühwein (German mulled-wine) and a bite of your Berliner (German donut), and listen to the story of the 'The Black Forest', an ominous sounding place said to be inhabited by nymphs, goblins and witches.
-But, my friends, the truth is in fact much more enriching.
-The Black Forest is in fact a beautiful landscape of mountain ranges, deep alpine valleys.
-Stretching a distance of around 105 miles (168 km) long and with a breadth of around 31 miles (50 km), from Karlsruhe to as far as the Upper Danube and from Pforzheim to Lörrach, it sits on the south-western side of Germany, bordering France and Switzerland.
+But, my friends, the truth is much more enriching.
+The Black Forest is in fact a beautiful landscape of high mountain ranges and deep alpine valleys, covered in thick forests, winding clear streams, and dotted with quaint mountain villages.
+Stretching a distance of around 105 miles (168 km) long and with a breadth of around 31 miles (50 km), it sits on the south-western side of Germany, bordering France and Switzerland.
 It is bounded by the Rhine valley to the west and south and it's highest peak is the Feldberg with an elevation of 1,493 metres.

-An truly ancient forest, The Black Forest is home to the famous Black Forest cuckoo clock which was said to be invented there by Franz Anton Ketterer.
-The mountainous region, thick with native pine trees, oak, elm, beech and at higher levels, spruce trees, it is a famous tourist destination and is brimming with history and folklore.
+A truly ancient forest, the Black Forest is home to the famous Black Forest cuckoo clock which, as the story goes, was invented there by Franz Anton Ketterer around the 1730's.
+The mountainous region, thick with native pine trees, oak, elm, beech and at higher levels, spruce trees, is a famous tourist destination and is brimming with history and folklore.
 One can find beautiful monasteries, castles and ruins dotted throughout the landscape, picturesque villages with boutique markets, and an abundant number of hiking-trails.

 The name 'Black Forest' (or 'Schwarzwald' in German) is said to come from the fact that the thick forest canopy, in some areas, blocks most of the sun.
-So much so, that the Black Forest is said to have been the inspiration for many 'Brothers Grimm' stories such as 'Hanzel & Gretel', 'Rapunzel' and 'Sleeping Beauty'.
+So much so, that the Black Forest is said to have been the inspiration for many 'Brothers Grimm' stories such as 'Hanzel & Gretel' and 'Rapunzel'.
 But don't let the name fool you, venturing through and around the Black Forest you'll find amazing sun-lit landscapes.

 The Black Forest region is a heart-warming place with lots of activities to please young and old.
 The regions of the Black Forest, such as Baden-Baden, Karlsruhe, Triberg, and surrounding areas are known for their relaxing spa's, boutique shops, hiking trails and delightful German cuisine such as the 'Black Forest cake'.
 For the not-so-faint-of-heart you can organise a tree-top climb or a mountain-side 'alpine coaster'.